Lifecycles

 }

 this.isExecuting is true when the component is currently executing (between yield points).
-Useful for avoiding redundant refresh calls:
+Useful for avoiding redundant refresh calls from event handlers:

 function *Component() {